What Are Warts?

 Types of warts include:

 Plantar warts.
 Found on the bottom of the foot, plantar warts can be very uncomfortable.
 You might feel like you're walking on a small stone.
+These usually are flatter than common warts because walking puts pressure on them and makes them grow inward.
+They can be easy to mistake for callouses.

 Filiform warts.
 These have a finger-like shape, are usually flesh-colored, and often grow on or around the mouth, eyes, or nose.